FinchMF/Classification_Models/README.md

 * Danceability
 * Acousticness

-While somewhat inaccurate and in need of improvement, the lower dimensional features are:
+ The lower dimensional features are:

 * Sections
   * Tempo of Sections